vlocityinc/vlocity_build/README.md

 Vlocity Build is a command line tool to export and deploy Vlocity DataPacks in a source control friendly format through a YAML Manifest describing your project.
 Its primary goal is to enable Continuous Integration for Vlocity Metadata through source control.
 It is written as a Node.js Command Line Tool.

+## ** Changes to Enterprise Product Catalog DataPacks **
+The Product2 DataPack has been modified to include all Pricebook and PriceList Entries for the Product.
+This means that a Product can be migrated from one org to another along with its Pricing Information without migrating the other Products in the Pricebook and Price List.

+Running `packUpdateSettings` and re-exporting the Product2, Pricebook and PriceList is necessary to migrate to the new format, however existing data should still be deployable with the new changes.

 ## Table of Contents
 * [Installation Instructions](#installation-instructions)
 * [Getting Started](#getting-started)